timquinlan/timquinlan/README.md

 - 👋 Hi, I’m @timquinlan
-- I’m interested in eBPF, ML/NLP, NGINX, FreeBSD, Linux, Kubernetes, OpenStack
+- I’m interested in ML/NLP, FreeBSD, Linux and Kubernetes
-- I'm currently looking for a new role.
 - Here are some samples of writing/speaking that I have done:

     - Story/Experience driven blog series: